gallenc/solent2Public/workup/old20/week5/README.md

 ## Set up
 1. remember to merge your project with the upstream project
 2. create a new 'week5' folder under your myPracticeCouseWork folder.
-3. copy the contents of week4 into this folder and modify or add to the code here as needed.
-(NB only change any code in myPracticeCouseWork).

 ## Exercise 1 webfacadeexample2